 Teeth grinding is one of the most common issues we see in patients who need extensive dental work, including fillings, root canal treatment, teeth extraction, and crowns.
 Teeth grinding treatment is relatively simple.
 We can make you ultra thin, strong, price-effective mouthguards that are easy to sleep with and will minimise the wear and tear on your teeth.
-Teeth grinding treatment in Melbourne can be expensive, so we simplify the treatment for you to offer the best possible price.
-Plus, it saves you money over the long term, because it minimises expensive problems that can happen when you grind your teeth.

 - Teeth grinding is scientifically known as nocturnal bruxism

 - Many people experience bruxism in their sleep

 - Common signs of bruxism include worn canine teeth, chipped teeth edges, edge-of-teeth cavities, headaches, jaw ache, stress fractures and even migraines

 - Bruxism can also be a sign of stress and often presents as jaw-clenching